-Hunton enters his seventh overall season with the Somerset Patriots and first as the team’s Pitching Coach/ Director of Baseball Operations.
+Hunton enters his eighth overall season with the Somerset Patriots and second as the team’s Pitching Coach/ Director of Baseball Operations.
 He previously spent six seasons as a record-setting relief pitcher; the latter four of which he was also the Director of Player Personnel.
-With his transition into a coaching role, Hunton has announced his retirement from professional baseball.

 In 2014, Hunton became the first player in professional baseball to hold the title of Director of Player Personnel while still playing.
 The 6’9” closer either led or finished second in the league in saves in four-straight seasons (2013-2016).
 He previously had years of service in both the Chicago Cubs and Oakland Athletics organizations.

 Hunton has 275 career saves over a 14-year career that’s taken him all over the United States and around the world.

 Beyer comes back for his 12th season as a volunteer Assistant Coach/ Bench Coach for the Somerset Patriots.

 He spent parts of three seasons filling the same position in the Washington Nationals and Philadelphia Phillies organizations- both at the Double-A level.

 The Somerset Patriots will be back in action on Friday, April 26th for Opening Day at TD Bank Ballpark.
 Stay up to date on all the team news throughout the offseason online; on all of our social media platforms, and on our mobile app.
 For more information, visit www.somersetpatriots.com.